-Tumors with ALK rearrangements can harbor more mutationsApril 22nd, 2013 in Cancer /
+Tumors with ALK rearrangements can harbor more mutationsApril 22, 2013 in Medicine & Health / Cancer

 The identification of potentially targetable kinase mutations has been an exciting advancement in lung cancer treatment.
 Although the mutations driving many lung carcinomas remain unknown, approximately 50 percent of lung adenocarcinoma cases harbor KRAS mutation, EGFR mutation, or ALK translocation, and an additional 5 percent or so have been shown to have mutations involving BRAF, PIK3CA, HER2, MET, MEK1, NRAS, and AKT.
 In the vast majority, these driver mutations are mutually exclusive.
 But in a recent study published in the International Association for the Study of Lung Cancer's Journal of Thoracic Oncology (JTO) researchers have found that tumors with ALK rearrangements can harbor additional mutations.

 Researchers looked at 25 cases of pulmonary adenocarcinoma surgically treated at Mayo Clinic between 1999 and 2007 with ALK gene rearrangement, confirmed by break-apart fluorescent in situ hybridization (FISH) and immunohistochemistry (IHC).
 Using the DNA extracted from formalin-fixed paraffin-embedded tumor samples, a MassArray-based Lung Cancer Mutations Screening Panel was performed to test for 179 individual mutations in 10 genes, with positive results confirmed by sequencing.